Table of Contents

 Is it okay to bleach your eyebrows?

-Eyebrow bleaching comes with few possible side effects, and one may experience skin rashes, irritations, and allergies.
+Eyebrow bleaching has few possible side effects, and one may experience skin rashes, irritations, and allergies.

 How long does bleaching eyebrows last?

-Typically bleached eyebrows last only for 3-4 weeks.
+They typically bleached eyebrows, which last only for 3-4 weeks.
 As new hair grows back, thus making the hair’s natural color visible, a touch-up is always recommended.

 Does honey lighten eyebrows?

-Honey comes with a small amount of hydrogen peroxide and has the ability to lighten brows naturally.
-Apply few layers of honey to your brows.
+Honey has a small amount of hydrogen peroxide and can naturally lighten brows.
+Apply a few layers of honey to your brows.
 Allow them to dry naturally and wash them off with lukewarm water.

 Can I bleach my eyebrows with hair bleach?

-Brow hair is soft, delicate compared to your hair.
+Brow hair is soft and delicate compared to your hair.
 Therefore, it is always recommended to use gentle eyebrow bleach to avoid possible side effects.

 References –